Spenderson/tuneup/README.md

 # Tune Up

-This is the Github folder for collaboration on the Tune Up - the system that keeps track of personal car maintenance.
+This is the Github folder for collaboration on Tune Up - the system that keeps track of personal car maintenance.